MaxReimann/video-stream-consistency/README.md

 - `src/inference` contains wrapper code for onnxruntime models
 - `src/ort_custom_ops` contains our CPU and CUDA onnxruntime custom ops for the correlation and warping kernels
 - `src/stabilization` contains the stabilization routines, as well as flow loading/flow model execution as well as various helpers
+- `config.json` contains the hyperparameters for CLI inference.

 Code was tested under linux 20.04 and should work under windows as well.